-Menu item and description Options SIRIUS XM In Fishing chart mode when using a SiriusXM receiver with a valid subscription, layer options will be available.
-For details, refer to: p.307 - SiriusXM layer options [EasyView] Enables and disables the magnification of useful icons and text, making them easier to read.
-This setting is available when using Navionics® charts. • On • Off [Community edits] Enables and disables the display of crowd-sourced data.
-This setting is available when using Navionics® charts. • On • Off [High res bathy] Enables and disables the display of High Resolution Bathymetry charts, which provide improved bottom detail, contours and structure.
-This setting is available when using C-MAP® charts. • On • Off [Sports fishing] Allows you to display easy-to-use information pages about fishing locations including fish type, size, depth, and reef and bottom composition.
-This setting is available when using C-MAP® charts. • On • Off [Marine protected areas] Allows clear identification of areas where commercial and recreational fishing is prohibited or restricted.
-This setting is available when using C-MAP® charts. • On • Off [Fishing AOI] Enables and disables the display of Fishing AOIs (Areas Of Interest).
-This setting is available when using LightHouseTM and C-MAP® charts. • On • Off [ActiveCaptain] Enables and disables the display of crowd-sourced data.
-This setting is available when using C-MAP® charts. • On • Off
+Menu item and description Options Menu item and description Options [Radar PAD] Enables the Predicted Area of Danger graphics for Radar targets.
+Only available when the Radar layer is enabled. • On • Off SIRIUS XM In Fishing chart mode when using a SiriusXM receiver with a valid subscription, layer options will be available.
+For details, refer to: p.314 - SiriusXM layer options Note: For more information about the collision avoidance feature, refer to p.286 - Predicted areas of danger [EasyView] Enables and disables the magnification of useful icons and text, making them easier to read.
+This setting is available when using Navionics ® charts. • On • Off This setting is always available and not dependent on the charts in use.
+[Community edits] Enables and disables the display of crowd-sourced data.
+This setting is available when using Navionics® charts.
+On Off [Aerial overlay] Enables and disables display of a photographic aerial overlay.
+This setting is available when using LightHouseTM and • On • Off [High res bathy] Enables and disables the display of High Resolution Bathymetry charts, which provide improved bottom detail, contours and structure.
+This setting is available when using C-MAP ® charts. • On • Off C-MAP ® charts.
+[Navionics overlays] Enables and disables the display of a photographic aerial overlay when using .Navionics ® charts.
+None Satellite Relief Shading [Sports fishing] Allows you to display easy-to-use information pages about fishing locations including fish type, size, depth, and reef and bottom composition.
+This setting is available when using C-MAP ® charts.
+OnOff [Visibility] SonarChart Shading 0% to 100% [Marine protected areas] Allows clear identification of areas where commercial and recreational fishing is prohibited or restricted.
+This setting is available when using C-MAP ® charts. • On • Off Allows you to select the transparency of the aerial overlay layer.
+This setting is available when using LightHouse TM , Navionics ® and C-MAP ® charts.
+[Fishing AOI] Enables and disables the display of Fishing AOIs (Areas Of Interest). • On • Off [Coverage] Allows you to select the coverage of the aerial overlay.
+This setting is available when using LightHouse TM and Navionics ® charts.
+Land Land and sea (1)Land and shallow This setting is available when using LightHouse TM and C-MAP ® charts.
+[ActiveCaptain] Enables and disables the display of crowd-sourced data.
+This setting is available when using C-MAP ® charts. • On • Off Note: (1) Navionics® charts only.